-But even in spite of all these things, I’d still rather drive a truck than do anything else.
+But even in spite of all these things, I’d still rather drive a truck for a living, than do anything else.
 It’s still a noble and respectable career, if you manage it well.

-I look forward to going to work almost everyday and still don’t mind a 14 hour day when everyone else only works 8 to 10 hours per day.
+I’ve always looked forward to going to work almost everyday and still don’t mind long days when everyone else only works 8 to 10 hours per day.

 I like the fact that when I’m home, I’m completely away from work and no one is sending me emails about work issues or bothering me in any way.
 My time is completely my own.